16 Feb HVAC Problems? 5 Signs That Signal Potential HVAC Issues

 5. Odd Odors in Your Home

-As with many things in life, if there is a strange smell coming from your HVAC system, it probably needs repair.
-There are a few different smells that mean different things.
+If there is a strange smell coming from your HVAC system, it probably needs repair.
+There are a few different smells and each means something different.

 - If you smell rotten eggs coming from your HVAC, this could be a sign of a natural gas leak.
 Do not do anything except turn your HVAC system off and then notify the gas company.
 Never try to meddle with gas.